Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Very fast or hard breathing

-Sucking in between the ribs and above and below the breastbone (retractions)
+Sinking in between the ribs and above and below the breastbone (chest retractions)

 Lips or fingers turning blue

-If you answer “yes” to either of the questions below, your child’s asthma may not be in control.
-Work with your child’s healthcare provider to improve the plan.
+If you answer yes to any of the questions below, your child’s asthma may not be in control.
+Work with your child’s healthcare provider to make changes to his or her treatment plan.
 Discuss any problems that make it hard for you or your child to stick to the plan.

 Does your child need to use his quick-relief inhaler more than 2 times a week (other than before exercise)?